 Intercommunity Action Doctoral Internship in Clinical Psychology

-Intercommunity Action is proud offer a comprehensive Doctoral Training Program in Clinical Psychology for both interns and practicum students currently enrolled in an APA-accredited doctoral program.
+Intercommunity Action is proud offer a comprehensive Doctoral Training Program in Clinical Psychology for interns and practicum students currently enrolled in an APA-accredited doctoral program.
 Our internship is currently APA-accredited.

 The doctoral internship in clinical psychology at Interact is designed to train future psychologists to perform a variety of roles in community mental health.
 The internship emphasizes direct clinical practice and the integration of science and practice as informed by the practitioner-scholar model.
 The internship stresses foundational competency development and consolidation in the areas of relationship, diversity, and applied ethics, as well as specific competency development in knowledge, skills and attitudes involving assessment, diagnosis, case conceptualization, treatment planning, intervention, consultation, supervision, and research and education.